About Us

 Administration Assistant

-Married almost a decade to the most wonderful and supportive man imaginable.
-They absolutely live for and adore their 5yr old son Alexander.
-Alex was diagnosed with ASD level 2 in the beginning of last year and going through the process although difficult, has given them such amazing insight to the world of additional needs caring.
-Within their family, they have two beautiful golden retrievers Chloe and Cooper along with my 30 or so house plants.
+Laura absolutely lives for and adores her 6yr old son Alexander.
+Alex is diagnosed with ASD level 2 and although going through the process was difficult, it has given her such amazing insight to the world of additional needs caring.
 Laura prides on being a well-organised and dedicated office, personal and executive assistant with over 15 years’ experience in customer service.
 Laura is a committed, highly self-motivated and educated individual with vast experience in communication and organisational roles.

 COURTNEY TOWNER